Orange County Dangerous Products Attorney

 Defective products make up about 7 percent of all negligence cases, and the high damage awards are second only to medical negligence cases.
 California victims may pursue one of three strict liability theories:

-- Design Defect: To maximize profits, most manufacturers design consumer products in way that puts usefulness, attractiveness, low cost, and a host of other attributes in front of product safety, and this approach often has disastrous consequences.
+- Design Defect: To maximize profits, most manufacturers design consumer products in a way that puts usefulness, attractiveness, low cost, and a host of other attributes in front of product safety, and this approach often has disastrous consequences.

 - Manufacturing Defect: If the products are reasonably safe as designed yet are incorrectly manufactured or shipped, the product makes is typically still responsible for the injuries that the products cause.